bthedorff/sunst0rm15/README.md

-If you are reading this, DO NOT USE THIS FORK!
-It does not do what you hope and does not work.
+If you are reading this, THIS MAY OR MAY NOT WORK.
+This has only been tested on iPhone 8 with 15.1

+THE SAME ISSUES WITH IOS 14 (HOME BUTTON, ETC) APPLE TO 15 AS WELL

 Reference https://github.com/shouri10/iostethereddowngrade15